 The non-stop, high-speed KLIA Ekspres service (www.kliaekspres.com) whooshes from KLIA to KL Sentral Station.
 It’s zippy (faster than a taxi at any time, let alone rush hour), air-conditioned and reliable.
 And when you leave, do it in style: check-in alongside savvy jet-setters at the Kuala Lumpur City Air Terminal (KL CAT) inside KL Sentral Station before you get onto the KLIA Ekspres.
 Sentral Station is 10 kilometres from the hotel.
 From here you can simply hop in a taxi.

-If, like other guests, you've steered your sportscar into town, there's free parking available at the hotel.
+If, like other guests, you've steered your sportscar into town, there are around 40 free parking spots available on-site and off-site; but hurry as it's first come first serve.

 Worth getting out of bed for